Having Our Way: Composition and lyrics

 Financial Times's Ludovic Hunter-Tilney described the song's production as resembling "a brooding cinema soundtrack, subordinate to the star rappers in the acoustic spotlight".
-Lyrically, Quavo makes an apparent allusion to his ex, Saweetie, rapping "She had it her way, now she out of a Bentley", while following up with "she slimy, she sneaky/I'm takin' back that Bentley"; a possible reference to the "infamous" Bentley Quavo gifted Saweetie for Christmas 2020.
+Lyrically, Quavo makes an apparent allusion to his ex, Saweetie, rapping "She had it her way, now she out of a Bentley", while following up with "she slimy, she sneaky/I'm takin' back that Bentley"; a possible reference to the "infamous" Bentley that Quavo gifted Saweetie for Christmas 2020.
 After their break-up in early 2021, it was reported that Quavo had the car repossessed.
 During Drake's "half-formed" hook and two-minute verse; he shows his allegiance to Nike by taking a shot at Adidas, with the line "I've been too solid to ever have stripes on my sneak's, you get what I mean?".
 He previously showed his distaste for the shoe brand, rapping "Checks over stripes" on Travis Scott's "Sicko Mode".
-Drake's dislike for Adidas stems from his potential signing to the company in 2018, however this did not occur due to his feud with Pusha T, who had a deal with Adidas at the time of their feud.
-Drake also refers to basketball player Stephen Curry, whom he has a tattoo of, and acknowledges Migos, rhyming "'Set out here havin' his way / Qua' out here havin' his way / and like the third Migo, I Take[off]".
+Drake's dislike for Adidas stems from his potential signing to the company in 2018.
+However, this did not occur due to his feud with Pusha T, who had a deal with Adidas at the time of their feud.
+Drake also refers to basketball player Stephen Curry, whom he has a tattoo of.
+He acknowledges Migos, rhyming "'Set out here havin' his way / Qua' out here havin' his way / and like the third Migo, I Take[off]".
 Offset's line "Blue or the red Bugatti, this the Matrix" is a comparison to choosing the red or blue pill in the film The Matrix.
 Takeoff, meanwhile, reminisces on Migos and Drake's 2013 remix of "Versace": They know that I'm havin' my way (Why?)
 I was seventeen on a song with Drake".